PlayStation State of Play: What will be announced?

-PlayStation has confirmed there will be a State of Play stream this week.
+PlayStation has confirmed there will be a State of Play stream in February.

 During State of Play events, PlayStation reveals updates on games releasing on its hardware, this time focusing on the PS5.
 These updates usually include new trailers with updates about release dates, gameplay and content.